Field Facts: Velvetleaf

 • In addition to a herbicide program, consider the following mechanical and cultural practices to control velvetleaf:1

-• Crop rotation, which is a recommended practice for controlling velvetleaf long term.
-Small grains and forages can be good rotational crops.
+• Crop rotation is a recommended practice for controlling velvetleaf long-term.
+Small grains and forages often make good rotational crops.